UX WordPress Practices

 - Give feedback

 Creating an appealing website is not a simple task.
 WordPress makes it easy for anyone to create a website in minutes, but it requires a lot of thinking to create a usable enough UI with great UX.
-You should always try to consider how visitors will use a page or a section and then implement the features and functionality.
-It’s also important to make your website fault tolerant so make sure you have a custom 404-page template.
+You should always consider how visitors will use a page or a section and then implement the features and functionality.
+It’s also essential to make your website fault tolerant so make sure you have a custom 404-page template.
 Non-existing or error pages can be starting points, not just dead-ends.